GSA/10x/pages/process.md

 ## Investment Philosophy

 Some stuff here about our risk model.
+Kill untenable ideas quickly and inexpensively

 ## Project Logistics